giannathegoat31/Teaching-Programming-Portfolio/README.md

 # Gianna Hester - Teaching Programming Portfolio
 Hi!
-I am a UC San Diego Student creating a coding protoflio for one of my courses (EDS 124BR).
+I am a Cognitive Science Machine Learning student at UC San Diego, creating a coding protoflio for one of my courses (EDS 124BR).

 ---
 ## Projects